AymoneKouame/google-cloud-data-storage/README.md

      - For plots, the currently supported extensions: .png, .jpeg, .bmp, .tiff, .pdf, .emf.
 Function can be used for other files but they will just be saved to the persistent disk.
   - 'to_directory' (default = 'data/shared'): A string; the bucket directory where your data was saved.
   - 'keep_copy_in_pd' (default = True): boolean; if True, the file will be saved on the persistent disk as well.
 Otherwise, it will only be returned as a dataframe.
 There will be no copy in the persistent disk.
 For non-supported extensions 'keep_copy_in_pd' has no effect.
 The file will be copied in the persistent disk regardless.
+  - bucket (default = the default bucket in the All of US Researcher Workbench).
+The user is free to add their own default bucket `gs//yourbucketname`

 **OUTPUT**: A pandas dataframe or a plot image.

 ## `list_saved_data()`